owolabioromidayo/owolabioromidayo.github.io/_posts/2023-12-10-Why-does-fib(40)-Elude-my-Sh_tty-Interpreter.md

   <img src="/images/fib/rlimits.png" alt="my alt text"/>
 </figure>

-I was able to change the program stack size using rlimit.
+I was able to change the program stack size using [rlimit](https://linux.die.net/man/2/setrlimit) which are linux syscalls for changing resource limits.
 I changed the soft limit to a whopping 600MB but it didn't affect my results.

 I tried out some stack analysis tools, using data I got from the ``` -fstack-usage -fdump-ipa-cgraph``` compilation flags and this (tool)[https://github.com/sharkfox/stack-usage].